NobadiEtOl/ChkobbaMultiplayer/Assets/Scripts/README.txt

 - UI screens and panels are found and managed by GameManager.
 - Super power activations are shown with fade-in/out text and optional animations.
 - Card and power animations are handled by DeckController and CardInteraction.
+- Only the cards in the player's own hands should autoRotate

 ---